DiegoFloresWenHao/ICP_Coder/benchmark/advanced/icp-coder/cursor_create_motoko_erc20_token_projec.md

-# Create Motoko ERC20 token project
+# Create Motoko Fungible Token project

 _Exported on 9/21/2025 at 15:14:42 GMT+7 from Cursor (1.6.42)_